Rains in parts of Delhi, max temperature settles at 33.6 deg C | Science-Environment

 - India

-Parts of Delhi received rainfall on Tuesday evening even as the mercury in the national capital settled at 33.6 degree Celsius, officials said.
+Parts of Delhi received rainfall Tuesday evening even as the mercury here settled at 33.6 degree Celsius, officials said.

-The relative humidity was recorded at 70 per cent around 6 pm, according to the India Meteorological Department (IMD).
+The relative humidity was recorded at 70 per cent around 6 PM, according to the India Meteorological Department.

 Light rains were reported in south Delhi areas like East of Kailash and Lajpat Nagar, and at Shahdara and Laxmi Nagar in east Delhi.